HenrikBechmann/react-infinite-grid-scroller/README.md

 ### returned `functions` object

-Details about the functions returned by `functionsCallback`:
+Details about the functions returned in an object by `functionsCallback`:

 |function|parameters: datatypes|return value: datatype|notes|
 |---|---|---|---|